 Dr. Gustafson is the Social Work Department Chair and MSW Program Director.
 Dr. Gustafson joined CSS in 2004 as the Department.
 Chair; special interests include addictions, group practice, research and program evaluation

 Dr. Kim Kruger is a family physician who has been educating medical professionals since 2000.
 She grew up in New Ulm, MN and attended Gustavus Adolphus College.
 She received her medical doctorate from the University of MInnesota Medical School and completed her residency in family medicine at St. John's Hospital in Maplewood, MN.
 She enjoyed practicing rural family medicine for many years in Buffalo and Cokato, MN before joining the faculty at the University of Minnesota-Duluth Family Medicine Residency Program in 2004.
-After 10 years as faculty and program director, she joined the CSS faculty as inaugural chair of the Physician Assistant program.
-She will complete her MBA this spring from the University of Massachusetts-Amherst.
+After 10 years as faculty and program director, she joined the CSS faculty as inaugural chair of the Physician Assistant program in 2014.
+She completed her MBA in 2014 with the University of Massachusetts-Amherst.
 She is passionate about women's health, geriatrics, and rural medicine.

 Hal has been teaching primarily in the area of Athletic Training since 1990.
 He has previously held posts at University of Wisconsin Oshkosh, Georgetown College (KY), Purdue University (Doctoral Teaching Assistant), Campbellsville University, and Eastern Kentucky University (Graduate Teaching Assistant).